Florida school shooting timeline

 11:53 p.m.

+Broward County Public Schools announced that classes are slated to resume at Marjory Stoneman Douglas High School “on a modified schedule” on Feb.
+27.

-Fox News’ Shira Bush, Kathleen Joyce and The Associated Press contributed to this report.
+Fox News’ Shira Bush, Kathleen Joyce, Zoe Szathmary and The Associated Press contributed to this report.